devoctomy/djabstraction.com/cookies/index.md

 ## Contacting us

-If you have any questions about this policy or our use of cookies, please contact us
+If you have any questions about this policy or our use of cookies, please contact us via one of our social links at the bottom of every page.